 Pussy willows are dioecious plants which means that separate plants have different sexes.
 Both male and female plants produce attractive, 1-3 inch (2.5-7.5cm) long fluffy flower clusters known as catkins.
 The male plants are, however, the showier of the two sexes and the most popular with gardeners.

 Catkins are composed of numerous tiny flowers without petals.
-The catkins produced by female plants are green, whereas male catkins are greyish-pink, taking on a yellow color when pollen is produced.
+The catkins produced by female flowers are green, whereas male flowers are greyish-pink, taking on a yellow color when pollen is produced.

 These bushes are very attractive when they flower in the late winter to early spring and are usually among the earliest plants in the garden to come out of dormancy.